 Women programmed the very first computer, wrote the code that landed men on the moon, and came up with the idea for computer programs a century before the invention of computers.
-Thanks to the barrier-breaking work of women like Annie Easley, Carol Shaw, and Margaret Hamilton, today women work in every sector of the tech industry.
+Thanks to the barrier-breaking work of women like Annie Easley, Carol Shaw, and Margaret Hamilton, women work in every sector of science, technology, engineering, and mathematics (STEM).

 Surprisingly, the number of women in tech has declined from its high mark in 1991, when women held over 35% of computing jobs.
-But with more opportunities than ever to pursue an education in technology, the number of women in tech will hopefully increase in the future.
+But with more opportunities than ever to pursue an education in STEM, the number of women in STEM will hopefully increase in the future.

 As a college student, it's likely you may not have heard of some of these pioneering women.
-But whether you're writing a historical essay or biographical piece, you can benefit from learning about the following women and how they helped shape the tech industry.
+But whether you're writing a historical essay or biographical piece, you can benefit from learning about the following women and how they helped shape their industry.

 |Ada Lovelace||The Harvard "Computers"|